Carson Wentz's brutal day with Commanders shows why Eagles better off with Jalen Hurts

 Sure, both teams finished with the same record, at 9-8, but the Eagles made the playoffs and the Colts didn't.
 And a lot of that is on Wentz.

-After all, the Colts were so disgusted by Wentz's performance over those last two games, when they needed just one win to make the playoffs, that they traded him to Washington before even knowing who they would get to replace him (it turned out to be Matt Ryan).
+After all, the Colts were so disgusted by Wentz's performance over those last two games, when they needed just one win to make the playoffs, that they traded him to Washington before even knowing who they would get to replace him.
+It turned out to be Matt Ryan, and wouldn't you know it, the Colts are raving about Ryan's professionalism, as well as his accuracy.

-Wentz was especially brutal in that finale against Jacksonville.
+Wentz, after all, was especially brutal in that season finale against sad-sack Jacksonville.
 He had also missed the entire week of practice the week of the penultimate game against the Las Vegas Raiders after testing positive for COVID-19.
 He was unvaccinated.

 The intangibles for a quarterback matter just as much as the statistics.

-Hurts had a brutal final game, too, throwing three interceptions in the playoff loss to the Buccaneers.
-But he spent the offseason traveling from Texas to California to Philadelphia and in between to work with QB coaches and his teammates.
+Sure, Hurts had a brutal final game, too, throwing three interceptions in the playoff loss to the Buccaneers.
+But Hurts spent the offseason making sure it won't happen again, traveling from Texas to California to Philadelphia to work with QB coaches and teammates.

-Sure, in the grand scheme of things, Wentz's 3-interception day will become a distant memory.
+It's safe to say that in the grand scheme of things, Wentz's 3-interception day the first week of training camp will soon become a distant memory.
 He will likely come back with some good days and post some impressive stats.

-And Hurts could easily follow up his strong performances Monday and Tuesday with his share of struggles, missed throws and interceptions.
+It's just as possible that Hurts could follow up his strong performances Monday and Tuesday with his share of struggles, missed throws and interceptions.

-Yet it won't be from a lack of trying, as Eagles coach Nick Sirianni showed by breaking down each of Hurts' interceptions.
+Yet it won't be from a lack of trying, as Eagles coach Nick Sirianni demonstrated by breaking down each of Hurts' interceptions.

 "Two of them were bad decisions," he said.
 "One was a bad decision in the pocket.
 One of them was a bad decision on the move.
 The other one, he just missed the throw and Marcus (Epps) actually made an unbelievable play.
 You're going to miss some throws ... but the ones you're really correcting hard are the ones that are the poor decisions."